Ipswich Building Society Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software assists the way you can prove to lender panels that you are, and can stay fully compliant with their requirements, with automatic updates on Ipswich Building Society’s changes.
-Notwithstanding that using the tool is not a prerequisite for Ipswich Building Society , demonstrating you can stay up to date with Ipswich Building Society’s Handbook requirements is a helpful support to your panel application and, just as importantly, protect your firm’s panel standing.
+This system facilitates the way you can demonstrate to lender panels that you are, and can remain fully compliant with their instructions, with automatic updates on Ipswich Building Society’s changes.
+Even though utilising the tool is not a condition for acceptance on the Ipswich Building Society panel, demonstrating you can stay up to date with Ipswich Building Society’s Handbook requirements is a helpful support to your application to their lender panel and, more importantly, safeguard your panel status.

-COMPLETIONmonitor creates real-time alerts, automatically produces COLP and CQS reports, and will improve your firm's efficiency.
-It is also user friendly, cost-effective and, for some firms, leads to reduced PII premiums.
+COMPLETIONmonitor creates real-time alerts, automatically produces compliance and CQS reports, and will enhance your firm's efficiency.
+In addition it is user friendly, cost-effective and, for many firms, leads to a PII saving.

 Find a Law Firm approved by Ipswich Building Society

-Lenders often change their requirements.
+Lenders often vary their requirements.
 The BSA instructions from Ipswich Building Society are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, over time:
+As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes